AdobeDocs/deliverability-learn.en/help/unsubscribe-dos-and-do-nots.md

 ---
-title: Unsubscribe Do's and Do Not's
+title: Unsubscribe dos and do nots
-description: Use a list of things to do and things to avoid when managing unsubscribes.
+description: Learn the dos and donts when managing unsubscribes.
 feature: Deliverability
 role: Admin
 level: Beginner